saudkhanbpk/saudkhanbpk/readme.md

 Welcome to my GitHub profile! 👋 I'm Saud Khan (@saudkhantc), a seasoned Full Stack Developer with over 8 years of experience.
 My passion lies in crafting exceptional web and mobile applications using technologies like React, React Native, Angular Ts, Next Js, Nest js, and more.

-📫 You can reach me on WhatsApp: +923119265290 or via email: contact@techcreator.co or click on this link to text me : https://api.whatsapp.com/send?phone=923119265290&text=Hello%20TechCreator%20Team
+📫 You can reach me on WhatsApp: +923119265290 or via email: contact@techcreator.co or click on this link to text me : https://api.whatsapp.com/send?phone=923119265290&text=Hello%20TechCreator%20Team  .
+My github username is : saudkhanbpk

 🌐 I'm well-versed in the world of DevOps, with expertise in AWS, Microsoft Azure, Netlify, Docker, and deployment practices.
 I have a knack for managing complex databases, both SQL and non-SQL, and I've even dabbled in QA engineering, utilizing tools like Jest, Selenium, and Storybook.